This article explains the process for creating a new event.

 3. Check one or more boxes to select rooms you want to reserve for this event.

 4. For each room selected, indicate the room setup style or click Skip if you're not ready to make that selection.
+You can also select Skip for All if you are selecting multiple rooms and will specify the setup at a later time.
 The drop-down list shows styles defined for the room in orange italics at the top of the drop-down list that can accommodate the number of attendees you specified previously.
 At the bottom of the drop-down list are other room setup styles in the system that can be selected for this room.

 5. Click Done to return to the list of rooms.
 You will see an icon and the count displayed next to the selected room.